paladin-t/b8/docs/manual.md

 Nil is a special type, the only valid value is `NIL`, a.k.a. `NULL`, `NONE` or `NOTHING`.

 A variable identifier is formed with letters, underline and numbers, but it must begin with a letter or an underline.
 It's not accepted to use type specifier for variable, and you don't need to declare it before accessing it neither.
-Assignment statements begin with optional `LET` keywords, eg. `LET pi = 22 / 7`, `s = pi * r * r`, etc.
+Assignment statements begin with optional `LET` keywords, eg. `LET pie = 22 / 7`, `s = pie * r * r`, etc.

 Only `NIL`, `0` and constant `false` result "false" within boolean expressions; non-zero numbers, `true` and all other values, including an empty string `""` result "true" in BASIC8.